ro468/DBMS_Project/README.md

 ### JavaScript

-Includes JavaScript functions in the templates for handling actions like editing records, confirming record deletions, and fetching summary data asynchronously.
+Includes JavaScript functions in the templates for handling actions like editing records, confirming record deletions.

 ### CSS Styling